jkarjala/gompet/README.md

-# Gompet - Go Multi-purpose Performance Evaluation Tool
+# Gompet - GO Multi-purpose Performance Evaluation Tool

-Gompet is a multi-core multi-purpose performance evaluation tool which can quickly generate heavy load on servers using pre-defined input patterns.
-It is useful for benchmarking as well as load testing servers.
+Gompet is a multi-purpose performance evaluation tool which can quickly send thousands of commands to servers using reproducibly varying input patterns.

+The tool has been optimized for maximum throughput, a single computer can easily send tens of thousands of commands/second (with enough network bandwidth).
+Optionally the request rate can be limited to N commands/second/client which enables more controlled load generation.

+The tool reports the latency percentiles for the execution, counts of client dependent results, as well as counts of different errors received (if any).
+The percentiles can also be reported at regular intervals for long running tests.

-Gompet currently includes a standard HTTP client, FastHTTP client and SQL client for PostgreSQL.
+Gompet currently includes a standard HTTP client, optimized FastHTTP client and SQL client for PostgreSQL.

-It is easy to add new clients and get the worker pool and statistics reporting out of the box.
+It is easy to add clients for new protocols, and utilize the input variable expansion, worker pool management and statistics reporting from the framework.
 The library github.com/jkarjala/gompet can also be imported to applications outside of this repo.

 ## Installation

+Assuming go executable and GOPATH/bin in your PATH:

 ```
 go get -u github.com/jkarjala/gompet/...
 ```

-## Usage
+## General usage

-The test clients receive commands from command line (each argument is a command, use quotes if command has whitespace), or from a file with paramter -f (each line is a command).
+The clients receive commands from command line (each argument is a command, use quotes if command has whitespace), or from a file with paramter -f (each line is a command).
 Use "-" as filename for stdin.

 Alternatively, a template with variables $1 - $9 can be given with -t option.
-In this case, the input file/stdin must contain tab-separated-values to be inserted to the variables to construct the command.
+In this case, the input file/stdin must contain tab-separated-values to be inserted in the variables in the template to construct the final command.

 See data folder for a few input file examples.
-For best throughput, use files with more than 500 lines (like the numebr-word examples), otherwise the file open/close overhead skews the results.
-A single command on the command line with -r option also limits the throughput, use an input file and template for better throughput.
+For best throughput, use files with more than 500 lines (like the number-word examples), otherwise the file open/close overhead skews the results.

-The one letter options (and pprof) in usages below are implemented by the framework and common to all clients, the long options are specific to the clients.
+The one letter options (and pprof) in usages below are implemented by the framework and thus common to all clients, the long options are specific to the clients.

 ### HTTP and FastHTTP Clients

 The gompet-http uses the standard Go http library, while the gompet-fasthttp uses the fasthttp library.
-Fasthttp is more performant but only supports HTTP/1 and reads the whole body in memory, gompet-http discards body unless -v option is given.
+Fasthttp is 20-50% faster but only supports HTTP/1 and reads the whole body in memory, while the gompet-http reads and discards body unless -v option is given.

 ```
 gompet-http [options] ['cmd 1' 'cmd 2' ...]